IMD domain

-In molecular biology, the IMD domain (IRSp53 and MIM (missing in metastases) homology Domain) is a BAR-like domain of approximately 250 amino acids found at the N-terminus in the insulin receptor tyrosine kinase substrate p53 (IRSp53/BAIAP2) and in the evolutionarily related IRSp53/MIM (MTSS1) family.
+In molecular biology, the IMD domain (IRSp53 and MIM (missing in metastases) homology Domain) or I-BAR domain (Inverse BAR domain) is a BAR-like domain of approximately 250 amino acids found at the N-terminus in the insulin receptor tyrosine kinase substrate p53 (IRSp53/BAIAP2) and in the evolutionarily related IRSp53/MIM (MTSS1) family.
 In IRSp53, a ubiquitous regulator of the actin cytoskeleton, the IMD domain acts as conserved F-actin bundling domain involved in filopodium formation.
+Filopodium-inducing IMD activity is regulated by Cdc42 and Rac1 (Rho-family GTPases) and is SH3-independent, and dependent on the membrane binding and deforming activity.

+Family members

-Filopodium-inducing IMD activity is regulated by Cdc42 and Rac1 (Rho-family GTPases) and is SH3-independent.
-The IRSp53/MIM family is a novel F-actin bundling protein family that includes invertebrate relatives:
+The IRSp53/MIM family is a membrane deforming and novel F-actin bundling protein family that includes invertebrate relatives: